harrycot/foostack/README.md

 on handshake: uuid and pub is signed and sent in clear. on data: uuid and data is signed and sent as clear but data is encrypted and signed too.

-trying to reuse as much as possible functions, using the buffer polyfill seems to have performance impact (taking time to generate openpgp keys checking the browser console)
+trying to reuse as much as possible functions

 the defaults openpgp keys are used for network only.